AdobeDocs/experience-platform.pt-BR/help/intelligent-services/attribution-ai/download-scores.md

 >[!NOTE]
 >
-> A resposta seguinte foi a seguinte: `tags` objeto reformulado para facilitar a leitura.
+> A resposta a seguir teve o objeto `tags` reformado para facilitar a leitura.

 ```json
 {